-When it comes to adding the perfect finishing touch to any outfit or design project, you can’t go wrong with crystals.
-But not all crystals are created equal; and when it comes to sparkling brilliance, nothing beats the superior craftsmanship of Swarovski crystals and rhinestones.
+When it comes to adding the perfect finishing touch to any outfit or design project, you cannot go wrong with crystals.
+But not all crystals are created equal, and when it comes to sparkling brilliance, nothing beats the superior craftsmanship of Swarovski crystals and rhinestones.

-That being said, many clothing and jewellery manufacturers prefer to opt for non-branded rhinestones, which are cheaper, often less brilliant in appearance, and often made with acrylics and plastics.
-But when it comes to Swarovski Crystals vs Rhinestones, which is better?
-In the following blog, we're going to compare original Swarovski Crystals with common rhinestones, while also giving you some tips and tricks on spotting authentic Swarovski crystals from cheaper imitation pieces.
-Let's take a look!
+That said, many clothing and jewellery manufacturers prefer to opt for non-branded rhinestones, which are cheaper, often less brilliant in appearance, and frequently made with acrylics and plastics.
+So when it comes to Swarovski crystals versus rhinestones, which is better?
+Below we compare original Swarovski crystals with common rhinestones and share some tips on spotting authentic Swarovski crystals from cheaper imitation pieces.

 What are Swarovski crystals?

-In 1895, Daniel Swarovski created the iconic Swarovski crystal, a diamond imitation made with quartz, sand, and minerals to produce a reflective, light-refracting, diamond-like stone.
-While lead was once used in Swarovski’s crystals to add and enhance refractive shine, the brand went lead-free in 2012.
+In 1895, Daniel Swarovski created the iconic Swarovski crystal, a diamond imitation made with quartz, sand and minerals to produce a reflective, light-refracting, diamond-like stone.
+While lead was once used in Swarovski's crystals to enhance refractive shine, the brand went lead-free in 2012.

 What are rhinestones?